mipwise/global-exchange/README.md

 into operations wherever you go.

-At [Mip Wise](https://www.mipwise.com/), we are driven by purpose, which is the positive impact that we aim to make by leveraging our skills, interests, and passion.
+At [Mip Wise](https://www.mipwise.com/), we are driven by purpose, which is the positive impact that we look to make by leveraging our skills, interests, and passion.

 The Mip Go program, in particular, is a result of our intention of